 Next, it’s important to call the insurance company to report the accident the same day the accident occurs.
 Insurance companies will try to deny your claim if it is not reported within 24 hours of the accident happening.

 When we say to call the insurance company to report the claim, this includes your own insurance company and the at-fault driver’s insurance company.
 You want both to know that you were involved in an accident because of someone else’s careless driving.

 Deadline for Filing a Claim in the State of Georgia

 When the accident has been reported, there is still a deadline for filing a claim with the courts.
-These deadlines, as discussed, are governed by state laws called Statues of Limitations.
-Georgia's statute of limitations is as follows:
+These deadlines, as discussed, are governed by state laws called Statute of Limitations.
+Georgia’s statute of limitations is as follows: